-Exercising when you have COPD is a whole new ball game, You need to know what exercise mistakes to avoid and what #COPDexercises you should do to help you live a better quality of life.
-As a rehab therapist whose instructed patients since 2006 with pulmonary therapy techniques, I've researched tons of medical journals for my patients and put it into my PBS television show, Functional Fitness.
-No need for you to sift through 1000's of pages of medical jargon as I love to share credible evidenced based info in easy to understand language.
+Exercising when you have COPD is a whole new ball game, You need to know what exercise mistakes to avoid and what #COPD exercises you should do to help you live a better quality of life.
+As a rehab therapist whose treated patients using physical medicine (medically proven exercise) since 2006 with pulmonary therapy techniques, I've researched tons of medical journals to help my patients get the best care and put all the exercise techniques into my PBS television show, Functional Fitness.
+No need for you to sift through 1000's of pages of medical jargon.
 I remember going to the doctor and walking out wondering, "what did the Doc just say?"
 So I vowed that I would never do that.

 While there are specific exercises to strengthen your breathing capacity that are therapeutic and very effective, there are also exercises to avoid if you have COPD.